 The transition arrangements for the Food Act 2014 continued, with all food premises under the control of Council meeting the transition requirements.
-We will not know the final shape of the legislation until February 2019 when we will be in a position to allocate resources more accurately.
+We will not know the final shape of the legislation until February 2019 at which point we will be in a position to allocate resources more accurately.